volopasse/Ramblings-of-a-hackintosher/Tips.md

 If you have only one EFI partition, you can also run `diskutil mount EFI`.

-You can also mount your EFI partition with Clover Configurator.
+You can also mount your EFI partition with Clover Configurator, which it's easy and faster.

 ## How to install kexts
 A small disclaimer first, please try to inject kexts whenever you can.
 There is a possibility that if you update, your kexts will be deleted because they're in a place they're not supposed to be in if you install them to either `/Library/Extensions` or `/System/Library/Extensions`.
-You should only install kexts to one of these locations if the author of the kexts tell you to do so.
+You should only install kexts to /EFI/Clover/kexts/Other/

-To inject a kext, [mount your EFI]((Tips.md#how-to-mount-efi)) and go to /EFI/EFI/Clover/kexts/Other and place your kext(s) in there.
+To inject a kext, [mount your EFI]((Tips.md#how-to-mount-efi)) and go to /EFI/Clover/kexts/Other and place your kext(s) in there.
 Also make sure that `InjectKexts` is set to `Yes` inside of your config.plist.

 ## How to know if you need to hot-patch DSDT
 Download [IOREG](http://mac.softpedia.com/get/System-Utilities/IORegistryExplorer.shtml) and search for what a patch tells you to replace in it's comment.